altamic/ShopBag/README.md

 ### Design notes

 Pretty standard Apple MVC.
-We have 2 view controllers: `ProductsViewController`, the first one, let the user select (or deselect) products; the second one is `CheckoutViewController`: manages quantities and the grand total.
-As requested in the assigment, the user can select a different currency in which prices are converted and shown accordingly.
+We have 2 view controllers: `ProductsViewController`, the first one, lets the user select (or deselect) products; the second one is `CheckoutViewController`: manages quantities and the grand total.
+As requested in the assignment, the user can select a different currency in which prices are converted and shown accordingly.

 ### Some habits and observations

-I usually minimize the use of optionals and nils by unwrapping aggressively when I am in control of the optional at compile time<sup>1</sup> (that is the same principle of IBOutlets) or when I can instantiate a dummy/default instance of a class instead of spreading nils around<sup>2</sup> for example:
+I usually minimize the use of optionals and nils by unwrapping aggressively when I am in control of the optional at compile time<sup>1</sup> (that is the same principle of IBOutlets) or when I can instantiate a dummy/default instance of a class, instead of spreading nils around<sup>2</sup>, for example:

 #### Case 1